 Permanent life insurance like whole life or universal costs a lot more and many people, particularly those who are just starting their family, simply cannot afford to buy it.
 This is particularly true if you have health issues that land you in a higher rate class.

 On the other hand, as you get older, you’ll likely be earning more and have improved your financial outlook.
 This is a great time to convert your term insurance to a permanent life insurance policy.
 Although permanent life insurance will cost more than term insurance, it will create a savings account that you can access when you feel it is appropriate.
+Whole life insurance cash value can be borrowed against to be used for financing big ticket items or even funding your retirement.

 - If You have some health Problems